Regal-Internet-Brothers/eternity/README.md

 eternity
 ========

-A somewhat advanced date/time handling module for the Monkey X programming language.
+A date/time detection and management module for the [Monkey programming language](https://github.com/blitz-research/monkey).